EDM Kick Drum Processing using Valves/Tubes

-In the video I use D16’s Drumazon (a great TR 909 emulator) to trigger and shape a kick drum.
+In the EDM Kick Drum Processing using Valves/Tubes video, I use D16’s Drumazon (a great TR 909 emulator) to trigger and shape a kick drum.
 I then use Klanghelm’s SDRR and the SSL X-Valecomp to add girt and depth to the 909 kick drum.
 I run through the various parameters of both valve/tube processors and explain what settings to use to achieve different textures.
 I then use the FabFilter Saturn to show you how we can maul a drum kick into interesting new textures.
 I show you how this plugin works and how best to use it to achieve different types of tube saturation.

 Plugins used in this video: